MingzhenY/Projects/Awari/README.md

 not mentioned in the book.
 I split the remaining seeds evenly between two player when this happens.

+6.Added the game Awari(called Oware on Wikipedia).
+The rules I used here comes from the paper "Searching for Solutions in Games and Artificial Intelligence" by Louis Victor Allis

 ## Future Work

-1.Refine gametest.h

-2.Add more games in games.h
+1.Add more games in games.h

-3.Store the MCTS nodes somehow, so that the program becomes smarter everytime you play.
+2.Store the MCTS nodes somehow, so that the program becomes smarter everytime you play.

+3.implement Multi_MCTS when the outcome of a game will change how the rest of the games are played.

+4.The game class should has a function that terminates the game early.
+This can be used to determin the winner before the game ends.
+For example, in a random simulation, if the game goes into a infinite loop(or takes too long), terminate early and estimate the outcome.